 Since their invention in America at the beginning of the 20th century, loafers have held a firm spot in the pantheon of men’s fashion.
 This is the casual shoe par excellence, perfect for those who prize shoes that are easy and comfortable to put on.

-The monk strap is a classic type of men’s shoe that’s also known as a ‘monk shoe’.
-Even though, as with the oxford and the derby, the monk strap consists of a vamp and side pieces, it differs drastically from the former models to stand in a category of its own.
+The monk strap is a classic type of men’s shoe that’s also known as a “monk shoe.”
+As with the oxford and the derby, the monk strap consists of a vamp and side pieces and differs drastically from the former models to stand in a category of its own.

 All of this lends the monk strap an unconventional touch.
-This type of shoe isn’t as formal as a lace-up shoe; however, due to its classic, elegant look and feel it’s a good alternative for men who aren’t subject to especially strict office dress codes.
+This type of shoe isn’t as formal as a lace-up shoe; however, due to its classic, elegant look and feel, it’s a good alternative for men who aren’t subject to especially strict office dress codes.
 This striking shoe is also a great choice for the larger gentleman.
-Monk shoes combine nicely with pinstripes, as well as with linen trousers worn with a sweater.
-Aside from some half-brogue varieties, for the most part these shoes don’t feature decoration; the buckle is eye-catching enough on its own.
+Monk shoes combine nicely with pinstripes as well as with linen trousers worn with a sweater.
+Aside from some half-brogue varieties, for the most part, these shoes don’t feature decoration as the buckle is eye-catching enough on its own.

-Over the years boat shoes have become increasingly suitable for wear on dry land.
-Shoe manufacturers have duly noted their rising popularity, and today they offer boat shoes with a thicker sole profile and a leather lining.
-These new and more robust varieties aren’t well-suited for wear on boats.
+Over the years, boat shoes have become increasingly suitable for wear on dry land.
+Shoe manufacturers have duly noted their rising popularity and today they offer boat shoes with a thicker sole profile and a leather lining.
+These new and more robust varieties aren’t well-suited for wearing on boats.

 Boat shoes are mandatory for sailors.
 For everyone else, they’re a stylish leisure shoe, one that can even be worn without socks during the summer months.
 Boat shoes were originally always blue; however, if you’d prefer to choose from a range of bright colors, reach for the rough leather varieties.
 They’re offered in all kinds of color combinations.